 ID SLA Subject Areas Performance Standards Contract Remedies Performance standard for correction of a deficiency associated with a system component located at the PRMP site is twenty-four (24) hours.
 Level 4 - Disabled, no Workaround - A business function or system component does not work as required, and no acceptable workaround is available.
 Performance standard for responding to a deficiency call is thirty (30) minutes.
 Performance standard for reporting a recommended resolution and an estimated fix date/time for all system components is two (2) hours.
 Performance standard for correction of a deficiency associated with a system component located at the vendor site is forty-eight (48) hours.
 Performance standard for correction of a deficiency associated with a system component located at the PRMP site is forty-eight (48) hours.
-Performance standard for correction of a deficiency associated with a system component located at the PRMP site is forty-eight (48) hours.
 Level 3 - Disabled, Workaround - A business function or system component does not work as required, but a workaround that is acceptable to PRMP is available.
 Performance standard for responding to a deficiency call is thirty (30) minutes.
-Performance standard for reporting a recommended resolution and an estimated fix date/time for all system components is two (2) hours. \$1,500 /calendar day: 1 - 3 days beyond performance standard \$3,000 /calendar day: 4 - 7 days beyond performance standard \$4,500 /calendar day: 8 - 14 days beyond performance standard \$6,000 /calendar day > 15 days beyond performance standard \$6,000 /calendar day > 15 days beyond performance standard PRMP shall assess the following liquidated damages for failure to correct a Level 2 maintenance deficiency within the performance standard correction time. \$500 /calendar day: 1 - 3 days beyond performance standard \$650 /calendar day: 4 - 7 days beyond performance standard \$800 /calendar day: 8 - 14 days beyond performance standard \$1,000 /calendar day: 8 - 14 days beyond performance standard \$1,000 /calendar day > 15 days beyond performance standard \$250 /calendar day: 1 - 3 days beyond performance standard \$250 /calendar day > 15 days beyond performance standard \$250 /calendar day: 4 - 7 days beyond performance standard \$250 /calendar day: 1 - 3 days beyond performance standard \$250 /calendar day: 4 - 7 days beyond performance standard \$325 /calendar day: 4 - 7 days beyond performance standard \$325 /calendar day: 4 - 7 days beyond performance standard \$400 /calendar day: 4 - 7 days beyond performance standard \$400 /calendar day: 4 - 7 days beyond performance standard \$500 /calendar day: 4 - 15 days beyond performance standard
+Performance standard for reporting a recommended resolution and an estimated fix date/time for all system components is two (2) hours.
+Performance standard for correction of a deficiency associated with a system component located at the vendor site is \$1,500 /calendar day: 1 - 3 days beyond performance standard \$3,000 /calendar day: 4 - 7 days beyond performance standard \$4,500 /calendar day: 8 - 14 days beyond performance standard \$6,000 /calendar day &gt; 15 days beyond performance standard PRMP shall assess the following liquidated damages for failure to correct a Level 2 maintenance deficiency within the performance standard correction time. \$500 /calendar day: 1 - 3 days beyond performance standard \$650 /calendar day: 4 - 7 days beyond performance standard \$800 /calendar day: 8 - 14 days beyond performance standard \$1,000 /calendar day &gt; 15 days beyond performance standard PRMP shall assess the following liquidated damages for failure to correct a Level 1 maintenance deficiency within the performance standard correction time. \$250 /calendar day: 1 - 3 days beyond performance standard \$325 /calendar day: 4 - 7 days beyond performance standard \$400 /calendar day: 8 - 14 days beyond performance standard \$500 /calendar day: 15 days beyond performance standard \$500 /calendar day &gt; 15 days beyond performance standard

 ID SLA Subject Areas Performance Standards Contract Remedies three (3) business days.
 Performance standard for correction of a deficiency associated with a system component located at the PRMP site is four (4) business days.
-Level 2 - Minor - Non-Critical, but having a negative effect on one or more business functions or system components. • Performance standard for responding to a problem call is thirty (30) minutes.
-Performance standard for reporting a recommended resolution and an estimated fix date/time for all system components is four (4) hours. • Performance standard for correction of a problem associated with a system component located at the vendor site is five (5) business days.
+Level 2 - Minor - Non-Critical, but having a negative effect on one or more business functions or system components.
+Performance standard for responding to a problem call is thirty (30) minutes.
+Performance standard for reporting a recommended resolution and an estimated fix date/time for all system components is four (4) hours.
+Performance standard for correction of a problem associated with a system component located at the vendor site is five (5) business days.
 Performance standard for correction of a deficiency associated with a system component located at the PRMP site is seven (7) business days.
-Level 1 - Cosmetic - Non-critical and non- impacting to one or more business functions or system components.
-Performance standard for responding to a deficiency call is thirty (30) minutes. • Performance standard for reporting a recommended resolution and an estimated fix date/time for all system components is four (4) hours.
+Level 1 - Cosmetic - Non-critical and non-impacting to one or more business functions or system components.
+Performance standard for responding to a deficiency call is thirty (30) minutes.
+Performance standard for reporting a recommended resolution and an estimated fix date/time for all system components is four (4) hours.
 Performance standard for correction of a deficiency associated with a system component located at the vendor site is